Dr Kshitij Dubey

 Staying in the Hospital

 The amount of time a heart transplant recipient spends in the hospital varies.
 Recovery involves 1-2 weeks in the hospital and 3 months of monitoring by the transplant team at the heart transplant centre.
-The monitoring of a patient includes blood tests, lung function tests, EKG, echocardiograms, biopsies of the heart tissue and others.
+The monitoring of a patient includes blood tests, lung function tests, EKG, echocardiograms, biopsies of the heart tissue, and others.

 Most importantly, a Heart Biopsy is one of the major tests, it is a standard test and is done to know whether your body is rejecting the new heart.
 It is done in the weeks after the transplant.
 It is like a laparoscopic procedure.
 You can also choose to join an active cardiac rehabilitation program.